*Collaborating institution responsible for compliance with all applicable laws.

-We are most interested in collaborations that seek to genotype between 300 and 1000 research participants, including 50-100 individuals from any given ethnolinguistic group.
-The researcher should already have a study plan in place and be interested in the possibility of including a genetic component in their analysis.
+We expect that researchers seek to genotype between 300 and 1000 research participants, including 50-100 individuals from any given ethnolinguistic group, and that the researcher already has a study plan in place and is interested in the possibility of including a genetic component in their analysis.
 The researcher will also be responsible for obtaining both saliva and basic demographic information about the research participants.
-This includes their age and sex, as well as the birthplaces, ethnic affiliations, and language(s) spoken by the participants, their parents, and grandparents.
+This includes their age and sex, as well as the birthplaces, ethnic affiliations, and language(s) spoken by the participants and their grandparents.

 Who can apply?

 - Institutions can be public or private but must be US-based, and the research must be for non-commercial purposes.

 - Researchers may be at any stage of their careers.
 Applications submitted by a group of researchers at the same institution will also be considered.